hezhaobin/2024-SJTU-Popgen/20-slides/21-markdown/Lecture-1-intro.md

 + Assume the allele frequency of A is the same in females and males.
 + The probability of a baby frog to have A/A genotype is $p^2$
 + What other assumptions are needed?
-+ ==Will any evolutionary force, such as migration and natural selection, affect the Hardy-Weinberg Equilibrium?==
++ ==Will any evolutionary force, such as migration and natural selection, affect the above expectation?==

 ---
 <!-- .slide: data-auto-animate -->
-## Hardy-Weinberg Equilibrium
+## Hardy-Weinberg Law

 <split left="1" right="2">
 ```mermaid